 - Create a photo essay.
 Here is an example by an award-winning photo-journalist, Amber Bracken.
 Do not worry — your photo essay doesn’t have to be this spectacular to be successful in this course!
 Recommended length: approx. 750 words, plus photographs.

-- Write a short essay of between 800-1000 words.
-You should consult the slides on eClass for writing tips about how to cite, how to paraphrase, and how to use quotations effectively.
+- Write a short essay of between 800-1000 words in response to the Big Idea Challenge that you have chosen.
+Make sure to respond to the task set forth in the BIC.
+You should consult the tips about how to cite, how to paraphrase, and how to use quotations effectively, which you can find in the academic tool kit and on eclass.

 Integrating Assigned Resources